-So you are lucky and you have hired one or several top technical people in their field.
-You know that when it comes to technology THEY KNOW THEIR STUFF.
+So you are lucky, and you have hired one or several top technical people in their field.
+You know that when it comes to technology, they know their stuff.
 Plus, they love doing the job.
-They are incredibly dependable, are nearly self-motivated when it comes to learning and tackling new problems and they love to come up with the answers and show their stuff.
+They are incredibly dependable, are nearly self-motivated when it comes to learning and tackling new problems, and they like to come up with the answers and show their stuff.

-Gurus tend to have a highly skilled highly technical personality with a bit of the artist inside which can make them seem as though they are lone wolfs or have egos that are pretty hard core and thus making them hard to reach at times.
-After all they have been out in the world getting high salaries or hourly rates, speaking at conferences, writing blogs and articles so they kind of had that God/Doctor complex.
-This is where your personality management skills will need to be honed.
+Gurus tend to have a highly skilled and technical personality with a bit of the artist inside which can make them seem as though they are lone wolfs or have egos that are hardcore making them difficult to reach at times.
+After all, they have been out in the world getting high salaries or hourly rates, speaking at conferences, writing blogs and articles so they kind of had that God/Doctor complex.
+This is where your personal management skills will need to be honed.

 - Be part of the Team

 - Do the job according to your expectations not only by following technical guidelines but follow your processes and procedures (like closing tickets, status reports, communication processes, etc.).

 - Be allowed to think outside of your limited vision and come up with ingenious ideas to fix long-term company technical issues or to make everyone’s job easier by automating some tasks, processes, reports or improve the GUI or any slowness in your application.

 - Mentor the team